 In January 2023, the Company implemented a restructuring plan approved by the board of directors to prioritize and focus its resources on key clinical and discovery programs.
-The plan included a reduction of the Company's overall workforce by approximately 25%.
-The Company completed the workforce reduction in the first quarter of 2023 and incurred one-time restructuring charges of approximately \$1.2 million during the three months ended March 31, 2023, including employee severance and benefits.
+The plan included a reduction of the Company's overall workforce by approximately 25% in the first quarter of 2023.
+In connection with the workforce reduction, the Company incurred one-time restructuring charges, including employee severance and other termination benefits, of approximately \$1.2 million in the first quarter of 2023.

-The outstanding restructuring liabilities are included in accrued and other liabilities on the condensed consolidated balance sheets.
-The following table summarizes activity during the three months ended March 31, 2023 (in thousands):
+The outstanding restructuring liabilities are included in accrued and other liabilities on the condensed consolidated balance sheet.
+The following table summarizes activity during the six months ended June 30, 2023 (in thousands):